nus-cs2113-AY1920S2/duke/docs/README.md

 ### <u>Usage </u>
 #### `delete` -- Delete a task from your Task List
 Deletes a specified task from your Task List.
-To avoid *accidental* deletion of tasks. you will receive an additional prompt to **confirm** your deletion.
+To avoid *accidental* deletion of tasks, you will receive an additional prompt to **confirm** your deletion.

 #### Format
 `delete <list number>`